djalbat/highmark-fonts/README.md

 triangleCodePoint = shapesCharacterMap["TRIANGLE"];
 ```

-The value of the triangle code point will be identical in both cases.
+The value of the `triangleCodePoint` variable will be identical in both cases.

-In the case of the alpha-numeric characters maps, as already mentioned the keys are just the standard Latin characters.
+In the case of the alpha-numeric characters maps, as already mentioned, the keys are just the standard Latin characters:

 ```
 import { alphaNumericCharacterMaps } from "highmark-fonts";